samesystem/graphql_rails/docs/components/routes.md

 end
 ```

-If you call `draw` multiple times with same name or without name then same graphql router will be updated
+If you call `draw` multiple times with same name or without name then same graphql router will be updated.